Rational motivic path spaces and Kim's relative unipotent section conjecture: Introduction

 a prounipotent group object of the category of mixed Tate motives which realizes to the prounipotent $\QQ$-completion of the Betti fundamental group $\pi_1\big(X(\CC), x \big)$ (depending on the choice of an embedding $K \subset \CC$), to the prounipotent $\Qp$-completion of the profinite \'etale fundamental group $\hat \pi_1(X_{\overline K}, x)$ for every prime $p$ of $Z$, and to the fundamental group of the category of unipotent connections on $X_{K}$.

 \segment{factsimple}{Factorization of Kim's cutter}

 This slightly different way of constructing the unipotent fundamental group leads to a natural factorization of ``Kim's cutter'' \cite{CKtwo}.
-We define a \emph{cotorsor} for $B_x$ to be a commutative monoid object $P$ of the triangulated tensor category of motives $\DA(Z, \QQ)$ of Voevodsky, Ayoub \cite{AyoubSixI, AyoubHopfI}, and others, together with a morphism of monoid objects
+We define a \emph{pseudo-cotorsor} for $B_x$ to be a commutative monoid object $P$ of the triangulated tensor category of motives $\DA(Z, \QQ)$, together with a morphism of monoid objects